CartoDB/carto-vl-training/training-v2/05-legends.md

 }
 ```

-The Category Widget is [another kind of Airship Component](https://carto.com/developers/airship/reference/#/components/category-widget).
+The Category widget is [another kind of Airship Component](https://carto.com/developers/airship/reference/#/components/category-widget).
 We are still taking the data from our `viz` `viewportHistogram` function, but now it's working with strings instead of numbers.

 At this point your final code should look like this: